The 2-surviving rate of planar graphs with average degree lower than $4\frac{1}{2}$: Introduction

 The following \emph{Firefighter Problem} was introduced by Hartnell~\cite{hartnell}.
 Let $G$ be any connected graph on $n$ vertices, $n \ge 2.$ Let $k$ be any positive integer.
 Suppose that a~fire breaks out at some vertex $v \in V(G).$ Then in each turn firefighters can protect $k$ vertices of $G,$ not yet on fire and the protection is permanent.
 Next the fire spreads to all the unprotected neighbours of vertices already on fire.
 The process ends when the fire can no longer spread.
 The goal is to save as much as possible and the question is how many vertices can be saved.
 We refer the reader to the survey by Finbow and MacGillivray~\cite{fm} for more information on the background of the problem and directions for its consideration.

 In this note we focus on the following aspect of the problem.
 Let $sn_k(G, v)$ denote the maximum number of vertices of $G$ that $k$ firefighters can save when the fire breaks out at the vertex $v.$ This parameter may depend heavily on the choice of the starting vertex $v,$ for example when the graph $G$ is a star.
-Therefore Cai and Wang~\cite{cai} introduced the following graphical parameter: the \emph{$k$-surviving rate} $\rho_{k}(G)$ is the expected fraction of vertices that can be saved by $k$ firefighters, provided that the starting vertex is chosen uniformly at random.
-Namely
+Therefore Cai and Wang~\cite{cai} introduced the following graphical parameter: the \emph{$k$-surviving rate} $\rho_{k}(G)$ is the expected fraction of vertices that can be saved by $k$ firefighters, provided that the starting vertex is chosen uniformly at random, that is Given class of graphs the goal is to bound the surviving rate from below.
+We note that an equivalent graph parameter, namely the expected damage, $ed(G) = |V(G)|(1-\rho_1(G))$ was considered earlier by Finbow, Hartnell, Li and Schmeisser~\cite{fhls}.
+Oppositely, for several graph classes they investigated representants which minimises the expected damage.

 It is not surprising that the surviving rate is connected with the density of a~graph.
 Prałat~\cite{pralat3011,pralatfire} has provided a~threshold for the average degree, which guarantees a~positive surviving rate with a given number of firefighters.
 Precisely, for $k \in \N^+$ let us define